 Building a predictable revenue engine requires creating a company mission centered on the goals of customers and a culture of helping customers achieve those goals first.
 And then getting everyone in the organization aligned around that mission and then acting every day in ways that help fulfill it.

-When your business develops a clear mission, you are able to build a culture as the environment driving everyone towards the mission.
+When your business develops a clear mission, you are able to build a culture as the environment drives everyone towards the mission.

 A customer-focused culture drives alignment to the mission and aligns everyone with the goals of the customer.
 The operating system enables your people to deliver value to the customer and to contribute feedback to the team and leadership.